moabukar/tech-vault/coding-challenges/README.md

 **Requirements**

     Website Scraping:
-    - Implement a web scraping mechanism capable of traversing websites andcollecting data.
+    - Implement a web scraping mechanism capable of traversing websites and collecting data.
     - Use HTML parsing libraries or techniques (e.g., BeautifulSoup, Scrapy) to extract structured data from web pages.

 Data Storage: